verata-veritatis/sky-tools/README.md

-## Sky @ NODAL
+## Sky Tools
-A series of bots to cleanse the soul.
+A series of exchange and trading tools to cleanse the soul.

 ### Donations